rose-coste/whitepapers/state_of_union_containers_pt1.md

 Now that’s not to say that some tools aren’t competing with each other directly, or stepping into areas that blur the lines.
-Because this is such a fast-­‐paced movement, it is expected that the messaging, functionality and roadmap for all tools in this domain will constantly fluctuate.
+Because this is such a fast-paced movement, it is expected that the messaging, functionality and roadmap for all tools in this domain will constantly fluctuate.